samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 }
 ```

 Let's describe the code above.
 Firstly, the bearer token (the `access_token`) is retrieved from an HTTP request header (`Authorization`.
 If it's empty, this function returns the 401 unauthorized HTTP status.
-When a token is attached to the request, the `AuthenticationService` instance verifies if token is valid:
+When a token is attached to the request, the `AuthenticationService` instance verifies if the token is valid:

 ```C#
   var authorizationHeader  =  req.Headers.GetValues("Authorization").FirstOrDefault();